 - Set aside a medium-sized bowl of ice water before cooking the beans and peas.

-- In a large saucepan with lid, put the beans and peas in and 1/2 cup water plus 1/2 teaspoon sea salt, and cook, covered, on medium high heat
+- In a large saucepan with lid, put the beans and peas in and 1/2 cup water plus 1/2 teaspoon sea salt.
+Cook, covered, on medium high heat for 4-5 minutes.
+Beans should be slightly crisp, but cooked.

 - TOAST THE WALNUTS